jaykae/prefect2-playground/Notes.md

   - Dask in K8S long running cluster
   - Dask in a container for optimizing long processes
   - Data transformation tasks
+- Subflows
+- State changes and state monitoring
+  - Alert when a task/flow is running longer than normal
+  - Alert on failures, successes, first runs in a long time of a given task etc